bvanderzalm/CNT4714_Projects_vanderzalm/README.md

 Enterprise Computing (CNT4714) will expose you to the world of heterogeneous enterprise computing architectures with an emphasis on networked, distributed applications using a variety of technologies.
 Including:

-1. Multi-threadedapplications.
+1. Multi-threaded applications.
 Communication and synchronization amongst threads.
 2. Networking issues for distributed systems.
 3. Database systems backend connectivity.
 JDBC and other technologies.
 4. Multi-tier distributed enterprise applications.
-5. Apache HTTP Server, ApacheTomcatServer, Server administration issues.
+5. Apache HTTP Server, Apache Tomcat Server, Server administration issues.
 6. Servlet technology.
 7. JSP technology.